opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 ===========

 Ballot Measure
-    A proposition or question with two or more predetermined options that voters may select as part of an election.
+    A proposition or question with two or more predetermined options put before voters in an election.
 These include:

     * The enactment or repeal of a statute, constitutional amendment or other form of law.
     * Approval or rejection of a new tax or additional spending of public funds.